 In essence, customer service is any part of your interactions with customers that helps them have a smoother experience with your brand and serves their needs.

 That can mean teaching them how to use your product, introducing them to new features, answering questions they ask, or solving problems they have.
-There are many ways to provide customer service, and it’s not all about metrics.

 Sometimes, it will involve outreach and communication with customers via email, SMS, apps, social media, and phone calls.
 Other times, customers initiate things or help themselves with knowledge bases, ticketing, FAQs, and live chat functionality.